-- Building Your Personal Brand Is Very Important: When building your company brand it is important that you build your personal brand as well.
+- Building your personal brand is very important: When building your company brand, it is important to build your personal brand as well.
 These two go hand in hand and it is important that you are constantly working to grow your brand.

-- Form Long Lasting Relationships: When starting a podcast, personal relationships is very important.
-So building trust and partnerships is vital towards the health and well being of you and your business
+- Form long-lasting relationships: When starting a podcast, personal relationships is very important.
+Because of this, building trust and partnerships is vital toward the health and wellbeing of you and your business

-When Fiyin started her Podcast, she made sure that she put efforts in scaling it up from the idea stage and now she is getting recognition for her work and this is a positive because it shows that people are interested in the work that she is doing.
+When Fiyin started her podcast, she made sure that she put efforts in scaling it from the idea stage.
+And now, she is getting recognition for her work and this is a positive because it shows that people are interested in the work that she is doing.